 The field of visual and performing arts offers many career paths that rely on a strong foundation in one or more art forms and require specific knowledge and skills in administration and management.
 The minor in arts management is open to all College of Visual and Performing Arts majors, as well as art history majors.
 All other students must complete 9 credits of arts-related course work to be eligible for this minor.

-To declare a minor, please contact Nicole Springer.
+To declare a minor, please contact Karalee Dawn MacKay.

 Email us or call us: 703-993-8926.
 Visit us at Metropolitan Building, Mason Square (formerly the Arlington Campus), 3434 N. Washington Blvd, Room 5064, Arlington, VA 22201.